IAmJuniorB/PyMaths/README.md

 > ##### **Arguments:**

         - x (float):
                 The value whose arc cosine is to be returned.

 > ##### **Returns:**

-      - floa
+        - float
                 The arc cosine of x, in radians.

----
 ---
 ## **Sequences class:**